reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - AudioFX Moto
 - AudioFX LineageOS
 - MusicFX AOSP
-- Maybe some others which are not post process type FX
+- Other EQ which are not post process type FX

 ## Compatible with
-- Sound Enhancement Xperia (This is a post process bundle proxy type FX)
+- Sound Enhancement Xperia

 ## Requirements
 - Android 8.0, 8.1, 9, 10, or 11